run-ai/docs/docs/admin/runai-setup/cluster-setup/customize-cluster-install.md

 <!-- | `runai-operator.config.project-controller.createRoleBindings` | `true` | Set to `false` when using OpenShift.
 When set to false, will require an additional manual step when assigning users to Run:ai Projects |  -->

-### Feature Discovery

-=== "Run:ai version 2.5 or higher"
-    Not relevant

-=== "Run:ai version 2.4 or lower"
-    The Run:ai Cluster installation installs by default two pre-requisites:  Kubernetes [Node Feature Discovery (NFD)](https://github.com/kubernetes-sigs/node-feature-discovery){target=_blank} and [NVIDIA GPU Feature Discovery (GFD)](https://github.com/NVIDIA/gpu-feature-discovery){target=_blank}.

-    * If your Kubernetes cluster already has GFD installed, you will want to set `gpu-feature-discovery.enabled` to `false`.
-    * NFD is a prerequisite of GFD.
-If GFD is not installed, but NFD is already installed, you can disable NFD installation by setting `gpu-feature-discovery.nfd.deploy` to `false`.

 ### Prometheus

 The Run:ai Cluster installation uses [Promethues](https://prometheus.io/){target=_blank}.
 There are 3 alternative configurations: